 Whether you already know you have a natural gas line on your property or you’re wondering whether this applies to you, there will be information in this post you don’t want to miss.

-Did you know, private/house gas lines after the gas meter on your property or place of business in Arizona are your responsibility to inspect, maintain and repair, not the gas companies?
+For starters, did you know private/house gas lines after the gas meter on your property or place of business in Arizona are your responsibility to inspect, maintain and repair?
+That’s right—it’s not the gas company’s responsibility!

-It’s important to have a full understanding of all the sources of natural gas on your property for two key reasons:
+It’s essential to have a complete understanding of all the sources of natural gas on your property for two key reasons:

-- If an unknown natural gas line leaks outside or inside a wall and you are not aware that the line exists, it can be very dangerous and potentially deadly.
+- If an unknown natural gas line leaks outside or inside a wall and you are unaware the line exists, it can be very dangerous.
+It can even be potentially deadly.

-- You could end up paying a large sum of money, not only for the leaked gas over time, but also to repair the leak.
+- You could end up paying a large sum of money, not only for the leaked gas over time but also for repairing the leak.

 What causes house gas lines on a property to leak?

-One of the largest causes of leaking house gas lines is that they were installed incorrectly in the beginning by an unqualified natural gas contractor and excavation hits for in marked gas lines.
-Please call 811 before you dig.
+One of the biggest causes of leaking house gas lines is that they were installed incorrectly initially by an unqualified natural gas contractor and excavation hits for in-marked gas lines.
+With that in mind, please call 811 before you dig.

-Many problems can arise from a unqualified or simply an inexperienced contractor installing natural gas infrastructure, such as incorrect material used, gas line installed without moisture protection measures and uneducated workmanship with natural gas fittings and procedures.
+Many problems can arise from an unqualified or simply inexperienced contractor installing natural gas infrastructure.

 How can you find out if you have any and how many gas lines are on your property?

-In summary, the responsibility is on the property owner to determine what is happening on their property.
-If you pay a gas bill and have a gas meter on your property you should know where your natural gas lines are located for Safety and Maintenance reasons.
-If you need help to determine where these lines are please call RP Gas today, contact us online.
+Ultimately, the property owner is responsible for determining what is happening on their property.
+If you pay a gas bill and have a gas meter on your property, you should know where your natural gas lines are for safety and maintenance reasons.